 - Paul Blanck Riesling “Classique” 2013 = $18

-- Bursting with pear, citrus and a dry earth finish.
+- Bursting with pear, citrus, and a dry earthy finish.
 This can store for a few more years to heighten the fruit and finish.

 - Helfrich Noble Varieties / 2012 = $17